 Then in the same oil you fried the sage, saute carrots cut on the diagonal with 1/2 onion, minced and 6 chopped fresh sage leaves.
 Saute for a few minutes and then add 1/2 cup wine and water to cover the carrots.
 I didn't completely cover the carrots with water.
 (I am not fond of overly mushy carrots.)
 Bring to a boil and cover.
 Cook for 10 minutes or so and then uncover and stir to cover the carrots in the glaze.
 Transfer to a serving dish and scatter your fried sage leaves over top.

-admit, I might have cooked the sage a hair too long, but I think it was an added step to add drama to the dish.
+I love anything braised in white wine, but the fried sage really ruined this dish for me.
+Luckily, once I realized I didn't like the leaves, I was able to pick them out and enjoy the rest of the dish.
+The leaves add a crunchiness and that weird, bitter taste and clashed with the delicate carrots and onions.
+I admit, I might have cooked the sage a hair too long, but I think it was an added step to add drama to the dish.
 The fresh sage, however, added nice flavor.
 Next time I will skip the frying and add some more fresh sage into the mix.
 It was also easy to cook this alongside my chicken and adjust the temp to time everything to be done at the same time.

-his might be one of the easiest tart recipes I have ever done.
+The dessert I made ahead of time.
+This might be one of the easiest tart recipes I have ever done.
 My only problem is that they used a 9" tart pan, I only had an 11" tart pan and so my dough was stretched a little thin and the tart nearly over-cooked even though I took it out 5 minutes early.

 In a food processor, blend lemon zest and whole almonds until fine.
 Then add flour, sugar, salt, butter, an egg yolk, and almond extract.
 Blend until cut-in like "clusters of peas".